krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 _things_,
 _places_ and _time_—and shows how we can build upon it to *reason* about presence and *measure* its effects in an environment.

+It should be understood as a modeling and measurement substrate with mathematical roots in real analysis, rather than in statistics or probability.

+In and of itself, the presence calculus offers a set of precisely defined modeling and computational primitives—structures about which we can make provable claims.

+The harder work lies in using these primitives to construct meaningful models of the real world.
+While this document focuses primarily on the foundations, we include a few motivating examples to suggest how the calculus can be applied in practice.

 #### A software example